NathanaeldeLaChesnais/attacker_profiling_for_BAG_with_honeypots/ReadMe.md

 Some of them are not perfect for my configuration, here are the changes I had to do.
 ### part 5
 Clear the SPNs of our new computer (with dirkjan krbrelayx tool addspn) : bien utiliser https://github.com/dirkjanm/krbrelayx pour addspn.py
-The file renamemachine.py can be fount here : https://github.com/ShutdownRepo/impacket/blob/CVE-2021-42278/examples/renameMachine.py
+The file renamemachine.py can be found here : https://github.com/ShutdownRepo/impacket/blob/CVE-2021-42278/examples/renameMachine.py
 'Reset the computer name back to the original name' : replace samaccount$ by samaccountname$